German police scour a western city for a knife attacker who killed 3 at a community festival

 The “Festival of Diversity,” marking the city’s 650th anniversary, began Friday and was supposed to run through Sunday, with several stages in central streets offering attractions such as live music, cabaret and acrobatics.

+Caspers told the news conference that the 15-year-old boy was arrested after two female witnesses contacted police.
+They said they had listened to a conversation between the boy and an unknown person before the attack, speaking about intentions that corresponded to the events that followed.

-German Chancellor Olaf Scholz said on Saturday that the perpetrator of the attack must be caught quickly and punished with the full force of the law.
+German Chancellor Olaf Scholz said on Saturday that the perpetrator must be caught quickly and punished with the full force of the law.

 "The attack in Solingen is a terrible event that has shocked me greatly.
 An attacker has brutally killed several people.
 I have just spoken to Solingen’s mayor, Tim Kurzbach.
 We mourn the victims and stand by their families,” Scholz said on X.